dylanon/froogle/README.md

 ## Enhancements

 - Allow editing of transactions
-- Optionally accept a target amount for each category
+- **Done**: Optionally accept a target amount for each category
   - Show progress towards target by category
-- Create a monthly budget from all categories and their targets
+- **Done**: Create a monthly budget from all categories and their targets
   - Show progress towards monthly budget
 - Preserve a full history by month
   - Every new month, categories and targets from last month are preserved and actual spending/income resets to 0